OXIDprojects/oxid-module-internals/ci/readme.md

 # run it

-start the prepare.sh script it will start the docker stack and trigger the oxid installation in case of error see that file
+start the prepare.sh script it will start the docker stack and trigger the oxid installation in case of error run the steps from the prepare.sh script manually